pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 kubectl get bk -l tidb.pingcap.com/backup-schedule=demo1-backup-schedule-s3 -n test1
 ```

-From the above example, you can see that the `backupSchedule` configuration consists of two parts.
+From the example above, you can see that the `backupSchedule` configuration consists of two parts.
 One is the unique configuration of `backupSchedule`, and the other is `backupTemplate`.

 `backupTemplate` specifies the configuration related to the cluster and remote storage, which is the same as the `spec` configuration of [the `Backup` CR](backup-restore-overview.md#backup-cr-fields).
 For the unique configuration of `backupSchedule`, refer to [BackupSchedule CR fields](backup-restore-overview.md#backupschedule-cr-fields).